The longest journey begins with a single step.

 Black bears are found all over New Hampshire.
 Females typically weight 125 to 150 pounds while adult males tip the scales at 200 to 250 pounds.

 Black bears are generally shy and usually avoid humans; with their keen hearing and good sense of smell, they're usually aware of us before we're aware of them.
 They can be scared away by loud noises.
+However, bears are opportunistic and will search for human food supplies when natural foods are not available.
+Maintaining a sustainable bear population in New Hampshire depends on minimizing human-bear conflicts.
+The majority of conflicts can be avoided.
+Here are some tips on preventing bear problems.

 back to top